Genetic distance: Biological foundation

 In the genome of an organism, each gene is located at a specific place called the locus for that gene.
 Allelic variations at these loci cause phenotypic variation within species (e.g. hair colour, eye colour).
 However, most alleles do not have an observable impact on the phenotype.
 Within a population new alleles generated by mutation either die out or spread throughout the population.
 When a population is split into different isolated populations (by either geographical or ecological factors), mutations that occur after the split will be present only in the isolated population.
 Random fluctuation of allele frequencies also produces genetic differentiation between populations.
 This process is known as genetic drift.
 By examining the differences between allele frequencies between the populations and computing genetic distance, we can estimate how long ago the two populations were separated.

+Let's suppose a sequence of DNA or a hypothetical gene that has mutation rate of one base per 10 million years.
+Using this sequence of DNA, the divergence of two different species or genetic distance between two different species can be determined by counting the number of base pair differences among them.
+For example, in Figure 2 a difference of 4 bases in the hypothetical sequence among those two species would indicate that they diverged 40 million years ago, and their common ancestor would have lived at least 20 million years ago before their divergence.
+Based on molecular clock, the equation below can be used to calculate the time since divergence.